dacapobench/dacapobench/README.md

 2. Copy `default.properties` to `local.properties` and edit it for your environment.

-  * Specifically, you must set `jdk7home` to point to a Java 7 installation.
+  * Specifically, you must set `jdk7home` to point to a Java 7 installation and `jdk8home` to point to a Java 8 installation.

 For more information, run `ant -p` in the benchmarks directory.